chrisbkelley/chrisbkelley.github.io/_posts/2021-07-29-nectar_portfolio.md

-### The bar charts breakdown the plant type for each monofloral honey nectar source.
-Observations of interest:
+__The bar charts breakdown the plant type for each monofloral honey nectar source.
+Observations of interest:__
-#### - Most of the plants begin blooming in May/June and end in Aug/Sep.<br>- Crops have a peak bloom cycle of 3 months, while shrubs and trees peak in 1 month.
+- Most of the plants begin blooming in May/June and end in Aug/Sep.<br>- Crops have a peak bloom cycle of 3 months, while shrubs and trees peak in 1 month.

 ```python